-• A food enforcement investigation is ongoing at Fortune Cat.
+The food enforcement investigation is ongoing and progress is reported through established mechanisms.
 If a formal Food Hygiene Notice is served or any prosecution action taken only when these processes have been fully completed and appeal routes exhausted will this information will be made available into the public domain.